jazir555/GamesDows/README.md

 2. Disabling the Windows welcome screen entirely.
 The Boot logo is removed, and the script is set to log the user account which ran the script in automatically.

+3. Need to modify the batch script which starts explorer via the scheduled task to set the shell back to big picture once explorer starts so that Game Mode persists between reboots.

 # Windows-Game-Mode
 The Enable Game Mode script makes Windows boots straight into Steam Big Picture without displaying any explorer UI elements to ensure a Game Console like experience on Windows.
 I made this because I have a Steam Deck and I want the experience to mirror that of Steam OS as closely as possible.
 However, this will work on any Windows PC, the commands are not specific to the Steam Deck.